en332/FYP/README.md

 # This is a repository for all code used in FYP project:

-# Preprocessing script: all preprocessing steps, from HALo extraction to exporting clean datasets
+# Preprocessing script: all preprocessing steps, from HALO extraction to exporting clean datasets

 # Functions: all functions necessary for calculations in later scripts